CoRE-RG/vehcom25-soa-strict-cbs-latency/README.md

 The scenarios CBS Max Latency study and the Car Net study are included in the frameworks.
 * OMNeT++ simulations are in ```SDN4CoRE/examples/papers/vehcom2025```.
 * TSN standard formulas for latency analysis are in ```TSNLatencyAnalysis/scenarios```
-* Network calculus tools are in ...
+* Network calculus tools are in ```DYRECTsn/scenarios```

+Please check out the documentation in the referenced projects.

 ### OMNET++ Simulation
 1. Download OMNeT++ 6.0.2